 Caitlin Gordon-Walker received her PhD in Canadian studies from the Frost Centre for Canadian Studies and Indigenous Studies at Trent University.
 She has an MA in museum studies from Newcastle University in the UK, and a BA in archaeology from Simon Fraser University.
-Her research integrates an anthropology of museums, focussed on the politics of cultural representation, with social and political thought, focussed on nationalism, colonialism, and cultural difference.
 She teaches primarily in the fields of anthropology, museum studies, and Canadian studies.
-In addition, she is the owner and editor at CGW Editing Services.
+Alongside her teaching and research, she is the owner and editor at CGW Editing Services.

-(In Press) Exhibiting Nation: Multicultural Nationalism (and Its Limits) in Canada’s Museums.
-Toronto; Vancouver: UBC Press.
+Books: (2016).
+Exhibiting Nation: Multicultural Nationalism (and Its Limits) in Canada’s Museums.
+Vancouver: UBC Press.

 Journals: (2019).
 “Unsettling Nature, Culture and History: Layers of Meaning and Conversation at the Royal BC Museum.”
 Museum and Society 17 (2): 248–60.

 (co-authored with Analays Alvarez and Susan Ashley, 2018).
 “Recognition and Repentance in Canadian Multicultural Heritage: The Community Historical Recognition Program and Italian Canadian Memorializing.”
 Journal of Canadian Studies/Revue d’etudes Canadiennes 52 (1): 82–107.

 (guest editor with Martha Black, 2018).
 Special Issue, “Indigeneities and Museums: Ongoing Conversations.”
 BC Studies 199 (Autumn).